 Talk French is divided into nine different sections, each of which contains several clips, an interactive word game and a printable worksheet for further practice.
 The video clips show you French speakers in their daily locales; as the video clips progress, you can pause and stop the video whenever you wish or go backwards or forwards.
 Subtitles in French and English, which appear on the right, can be turned off if you don’t prefer to see them.
 The interactive word games let you play with the French concepts that the video clips introduced to you; you will be able to match pictures with phrases, put things in correct columns or rearrange words.
 Finally, the worksheets can be printed out; they give you a chance to write your own sentences and do more written practice of the French concepts you’re learning.

-Ma France: An Intermediate Video
+Ma France: An Intermediate Video (5 out of 5)

 If you already know some French and simply want to brush up on what you know and improve your French language skills, BBC’s 24-video series Ma France might be perfect for you!
 In these videos, which were shot in Lyon, Provence and the Alps region, Stéphane Cornicard will serve as your French-speaking guide.
 Each video is accompanied by downloadable English and French transcripts and by fun activities, such as various card games, interactive roleplays, and cultural quizzes.